agodfrey3/MerchBuddy/README.txt

 decrease the necessary run time to complete a full scan.
 That function is currently operational, however, I will not push it until it, too, has the extended data that was just added into the initial scraper.

+8-13-2016
+The mySQL insertion tool has been completed, so the initial scraper and primary scrapers are fully fuctional as far as data storing goes.
+Improvements will continue to be made, however.
+Daily scrapes will be setup on our server to start collecting data.
+Run time should be around 12:00 daily to ensure the game update has taken place already.

 Languages used:
 Python(2.7)
 Python(3.5)